 - Fire Safety License—obtained from the local fire department

 - Music License—to play music of any kind at your restaurant, you need a license issued by Phonographic Performance Limited (PPL)

 - Signage License—you need legal permission to display signs, posters, etc. to market your restaurant in the area.
 For this license, you need to submit an application to your local Municipal body.

 Again, CloudKitchens® owners benefit from having their facility operators handle all of these logistics for them—which is a huge plus in terms of time, money and stress.

 F&B businesses are one of the fastest-growing in India and competition gets tougher every day.
 That’s why marketing is so crucial, as it’s the only way to stand out from the crowd and survive against your competitors.
 To make your mark, you’ll want to incorporate best-performing marketing techniques like:

 All businesses need marketing in today’s day and age in order to get customers and grow.
-Expansion and sales opportunities happen quicker with delivery only kitchen because they are already in prime locations better suited to attract customers, which is another advantage they have over traditional restaurants in terms of making a profit.
+Expansion and sales opportunities happen quicker with delivery-only kitchens because they are already in prime locations better suited to attract customers, which is another advantage they have over traditional restaurants in terms of making a profit.

 You can now consider yourself up to date on what you need to know about opening a restaurant in India.
-If you decide that becoming a CloudKitchens® delivery kitchen owner is the best way for you to kickstart your food business don’t hesitate to contact us to get all the information you need.
+If you decide that becoming a CloudKitchens® delivery kitchen owner is the best way for you to kickstart your food business, fill in the form below to get in contact with us!